| |

 Thank you for doing so much to educate people regarding

 God's Law.
-I have learned a great deal from your
+I have learned a great deal from your show,

-people as I can.
+as I can.
 When someone tries to defend the homosexual

 lifestyle, for example, I simply remind him that Leviticus